darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 : Sets the slope of the curve at the pivot point.
 This value is scaled internally to maintain a consistent final (linear) output contrast, compensating for changes to both the dynamic range and the _curve y gamma_ setting.

 shoulder power / toe power
-: The word _shoulder_ refers to the higher bend of the curve (highlights), while the _toe_ is the lower bend.
-These sliders determine how gradually the contrast drops as the curve approaches black or white.
+: These sliders determine how gradually the contrast drops as the curve approaches black or white.
 Higher values result in a sharper bend, maintaining contrast for longer before a more abrupt roll-off.
 If the overall contrast is not sufficient to reach the black and/or white point, either or both ends of the curve may become "inverted," rendering these controls ineffective.
 Should this occur, a warning icon will appear next to the affected slider(s).
 Hovering over the warning provides a tooltip with suggested actions, and, if the _show curve_ section is expanded, the affected part of the curve will be highlighted in yellow.
 This warning may be disabled by setting `plugins/darkroom/agx/enable_curve_warnings=FALSE` in `darktablerc`.

 ### show curve